-KEEP YOUR COLLEGE OPTIONS OPEN (Published in USA Today HSS on April 20, 2015)
+KEEP YOUR COLLEGE OPTIONS OPEN

 With the school year winding down, many high school athletes are looking forward to some time off and the opportunity to play their sport with a summer team.
 Club teams and select organizations have become big business in the college recruiting arena.
 Summer is when many college coaches have the time to “scout” for potential athletes.
 If you are getting ready to play on your summer team and you are lucky enough to have college coaches notice you, keep this in mind: Keep all your options open and consider every opportunity.